 There are loads of children’s playgrounds in San Francisco for your little one to burn some energy at.
-Some of our favorites include the Koret playground & carousel in Golden Gate Park, the Alamo Square play area, and the Joe DiMaggio playground in North Beach.

 Keep your eyes out for the city’s “mini” parks and playgrounds as well.
 Often just a small patch of green space they appear often where you’d least expect them.